radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 ### LDAP-Accessible Backend

 Examples of LDAP-accessible backends are Sun Java Directory, Microsoft Active Directory, IBM Tivoli Directory, eDirectory, Red Hat Directory, and OpenLDAP.
 The LDAP data source must be created before completing the schema extraction steps below.
-See the RadiantOne System Administration Guide for details on creating LDAP data sources.
+See [Data Sources](/data-sources.md) for details about creating data sources.

 1. In the Schema Manager click Create (Plus sign).